etanttila/apluslms.github.io/contribute/styleguides/gettext/index.md

 * **What the message ID should be:**

-  * In the [a-plus repository](https://github.com/apluslms/a-plus), separate message keys are used in the Django translations.
+  * In the [a-plus](https://github.com/apluslms/a-plus) and [mooc-grader](https://github.com/apluslms/mooc-grader) repositories, separate message keys are used in the Django translations.
     Translations are written for each language (including English) in the corresponding `.po` files.
     See section [msdID format](#msgid-format) for more details.
   * In other repositories (at least at the moment), use the English string as the message ID (i.e. default string) and make translations for other languages (e.g. Finnish).